Why would you want to know the British word for zucchini?

 Well, imagine you've just settled in for a posh restaurant meal and ordered a dish of exotic sounding courgettes?
 How disappointing then to be served up a plate of something you had to be bribed to eat as a child.
 You may encounter strange names in Britain for perfectly ordinary things you already eat at home.

 Some of the things British people eat take foreign visitors by surprise and are definitely acquired tastes.

 Chip butties (sandwiches made of french fries), beans on toast and pineapple or canned corn on pizza are just a few.
 Some people also enjoy crisp butties - US style potato chips between slices of buttered white bread with brown sauce.

 But, most of the time, the ordinary things British people eat are not that different from what North Americans cook up regularly all the time.
 They're just traveling under assumed names.

-So, in the interests of helping you cross the American/English language barrier to find the foods you already know and like, to discover the marrow that vegetarians can eat and pickles that aren't cucumbers, I've put together this handy guide.
+So, in the interests of helping you cross the American/English language barrier to find the foods you already know and like, to discover the marrow that vegetarians can eat and pickles that aren't cucumbers, We've put together this handy guide.

 Eat Your Veggies

 - Aubergine is eggplant.
 When vegetables returned to the British table after the end of rationing in the 1950s (if it wasn't a potato, an onion or a carrot, it wasn't available), they came from the Continent, carrying with them their French names.
 Ironically, it was the British who brought this vegetable to western Europe from India, where it is called brinjal (more about that later).
 The common American name, eggplant, dates from the 18th century because the fruits of the plant then grown in Europe were small, yellow or tan colored and looked like goose eggs.